Project Sourcing & Support

 02

-Confirm supply scope, quotation basis, alternates, and commercial assumptions before the quote drifts away from the real brief.
+Confirm supply scope, product customization requirements, quotation basis, alternates, and commercial assumptions before production or procurement moves ahead.

 Aligned quotation